elixirbook/source/docs/introduction.md

 ## About the language

-Elixir is a function, dynamic language with easier scalability and maintainability.
+Elixir is a functional, dynamic language designed for easier scalability and maintainability.
 It runs on Erlang VM which is refined and battle tested for decades.
-Scalability, concurrency, fault-tolernace and hot code reloading are some of the characteristics of the Erlang VM (BEAM).
+Scalability, concurrency, fault-tolernace and hot code reloading are some of the strengths of the Erlang VM (BEAM).